scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

  * Removed the animation for the graphs to improve the load time
  * Updated the default Excel export name to now be the current date
  * Added the ability to format the chat transcripts and the surveys in Excel
+* Version 1.9
+ * Fixed issue where the show entries button on the table was not appearing

 ##Disclaimer
 This tool is created to help you parse and read the transcripts that are provided by LivePerson.
 This is not a product that is supported by LivePerson.
 This type of tool can be used as an example for your developers to create your own custom reporting